 Dr. Katherine Wallace received a Bachelor of Science degree in Biology and Health Science from Guilford College in 2011, and a Doctorate of Veterinary Medicine from Ohio State University in 2017.
 She is very excited to join Kings Crossing Animal Hospital as she previously worked for years with Dr. Fuller before entering veterinary school to pursue her lifelong dream.
 Dr. Wallace is committed to providing outstanding care to her patients and their families, and is particularly interested in pain management and end-of-life care.
 In her spare time, she enjoys hiking, playing doubles tennis and spending time with her husband BJ, their dog Indie and their cat Hobbes.

 Dr. Fuller received a Bachelor of Fine Arts in Design and Production for Theater from The North Carolina School of the Arts in 1997, a Master of Science in Animal Health Science from The North Carolina Agricultural and Technical University in 2003 and a Doctorate of Veterinary Medicine from North Carolina State University in 2007.
 After graduation Dr. Fuller worked full time at Guilford Jamestown Veterinary Hospital in Greensboro and as a relief emergency veterinarian at Carolina Veterinary Specialist and Emergency Services of Forsyth County.
-She is a member American Veterinary Medical Association and serves of the board of the Merchants of Oak Ridge.
+She is a member American Veterinary Medical Association and the Merchants of Oak Ridge.
 Dr. Fuller has had a wide variety of life experience and finds that her art and medicine backgrounds blend together seamlessly.
 Dr. Fuller, husband Brian and their son enjoy sharing their home with 3 dogs (Buddy, Duncan and Goosie) .
 A perfect little kitty named Eileen, a fish and they also have chickens that they adore!
 When she is not practicing medicine, she is busy pursuing her 3rd degree black belt in TaeKwonDo and working toward her black black in Hapkido.